Gum Graft in Mexico

 To perform a Pinhole Surgical Technique, the dentist uses a pin-like instrument to make a small hole in the gum.
-This to reach the tissue and loosen it to cover the retracted area.
+This is to reach the tissue and loosen it to cover the retracted area.
 Then, he places collagen through the hole to keep the gums in place.
 Most patients are surprised to see an immediate cosmetic improvement.
 After this treatment, post-operative pain, swelling, or bleeding is minimal.
 The pin-sized hole typically heals within 24 hours.

 On a Gum Grafting Procedure, the Dentist makes an incision on the roof of your mouth to remove gum tissue.
 In some cases, it is necessary to resort to an alternative source or a tissue bank.
 The Specialist makes another incision and connects the tissue to cover the exposed roots using stitches.

-The Dental Specialist makes a small pin-sized hole, which works as an entry point in order to loosen the gums and stretch it over the exposed root; After, the Dentist place collagen to keep the gums in place.
+The Dental Specialist makes a small pin-sized hole, which works as an entry point in order to loosen the gums and stretch them over the exposed root; After, the Dentist place collagen to keep the gums in place.
 This technique is minimally invasive, due to doesn’t require cutting or stitches.

-With traditional gum grafting only a few teeth can be treated at a time.
-With the new Pinhole Surgical Technique we can work on numerous teeth including the full mouth in most cases.
+With traditional gum grafting, only a few teeth can be treated at a time.
+With the new Pinhole Surgical Technique, we can work on numerous teeth including the full mouth in most cases.
 Because we are using the existing gum to move into position, we are able to treat a much larger area without restrictions, including cutting, removing, and grafting existing gum tissue.

 Gum grafting can take 90 minutes or more to complete.
 The new Pinhole Surgical Technique takes half the amount of time compared to connective tissue grafting.

-Traditional Gum grafting requires cutting and stitches and can take 14 – 21 days to heal with many restrictions, pain and swelling.
+Traditional Gum grafting requires cutting and stitches and can take 14 – 21 days to heal with many restrictions, pain, and swelling.
 The new Pinhole Surgical Technique has virtually no recovery time.
 No Cutting, No Stitches, No Downtime!
 You can easily repair your gums and repair your smile during your lunch break and go back to work the same day.
 The pin-sized hole heals quickly and is almost undetectable in as little as 24 hours.